Metacognition in Mathematics

 Regularly ask metacognitive questions during instruction: "What strategies are you considering?
 Why did you choose this approach?
 How confident are you in your solution?
 What could you do differently next time?"

-Encourage students to articulate their learning goals and reflect on their progress.
+Encourage learners to articulate their learning goals and reflect on their progress.
 "At the start of this unit, I wanted to improve my understanding of fractions.
 Now I can confidently add and subtract fractions with unlike denominators."

 Create a "mistake-friendly" environment where errors are seen as opportunities for growth.
 Celebrate the process of learning and thinking, not just the attainment of correct answers.